 The objective of this initialization program will be to develop RISCO into a long-term observational system, with an adaptable infrastructure to accommodate new sensors and currently unforeseeable demands.
 The RISCO has the potential to greatly enhance observation of ice sheets, moving from ad hoc studies of past changes using whatever data happens to be available, to scalable, targeted, near-real time monitoring of events as they occur.

-Funded by grant NNX10AN61G from the National Aeronautics and Space Administration.
+Funded by grant NNX10AN61G from the National Aeronautics and Space Administration (NASA).